FlorianBoegl/Java_For_Dummies/README.md

 # Me learning Java via the book: Java für Dummies
+- at least I try to learn Java :)
-- author: Arnold Willemer
+- author of the book: Arnold Willemer